 There are several international car rental operators in Oman (and Muscat airport).
 I usually find the best car rental rates with Discovercars.

 It also allows filtering out the vehicles according to different criteria (car type, transmission type, price range, etc).
-The booking process is clear and straightforward, requiring a small deposit which is refundable in a form of credit in case of cancelation up to 48 hours of the rental date.
+The booking process is clear and straightforward, requiring a small deposit which is refundable in a form of credit in case of cancelation up to 48 hours before the rental date.
 You can check full rental terms & conditions here.

 To make sure that I am getting the best car hire rate, I also cross-check with Rentalcars.
 It used to be my go-to car rental site before, and, although I use it less nowadays, it may also have good deals.
 Thus, always worth double-checking.